orianapresacan/Transformer-NeRF/README.md

 ---

 ### More Datasets
-To play with other scenes presented in the paper, download the data [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1).
+Other datasets can be downloaded from [here](https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1).
 Place the downloaded dataset according to the following directory structure:
 ```
 ├── configs
 │   ├── ...